sveinbjornt/ensk.is/README.md

 [much-improved 1932 edition](https://baekur.is/bok/000132498/0/2/Ensk-islenzk_ordabok)
 edited by Þorsteinn Þorsteinsson.

-The current incarnation of the dictionary has been heavily edited, updated and fixed in accordance with modern Icelandic orthography.
+The current incarnation of the dictionary has been heavily edited and updated extensively to accord with modern Icelandic orthography.
-Many additions have been made to bring the vocabulary into the 21st century.
+Many additions were made to bring the vocabulary into the 21st century.
 Various errors in the original text were also corrected.

 ## Contributing